 Developing Resilience Overcoming and Growing from Setbacks

 Learning to look at obstacles as opportunities to learn and grow.
-Resilience is also the commitment to being able to meet our goals and accomplish happiness.
+Resilience is also the commitment to being able to meet our goals and carry out happiness.
 The emotional stimulation of getting out of bed each day to reach our dreams.
 This commitment could be what keeps us providing second chances to our relationships and friendships.
 People who are resilient don’t spend their energy focusing on situations they cannot control.

 The key is to put the efforts where there would make the most impact.
 Excessive worrying about things we cannot control could leave us feeling helpless and lost.
 Resilience is optimism.
 Optimistic people see bad events as something temporary.
 Staying resilient help us develop a sense of compassion and empathetic.
 A resilient mindset looks for changes on how to overcome stress and deal with success.